otomatikmuhendis/aclockworkengineer/_posts/2019-01-10-architect-azure-api-management-service.md

 In Azure API Management, administrators can use policies to alter the behavior of APIs through configuration.
 Policies execute at four different times:

-- Inbound; These policies execute when a request is received from a client.
+- __Inbound__: These policies execute when a request is received from a client.
-- Backend; These policies execute before a request is forwarded to a managed API.
+- __Backend__: These policies execute before a request is forwarded to a managed API.
-- Outbound; These policies execute before a response is sent to a client.
+- __Outbound__: These policies execute before a response is sent to a client.
-- On-Error; These policies execute when an exception is raised.
+- __On-Error__: These policies execute when an exception is raised.

 There is one more scope in addition to subscription scopes for policies and it is operation policy scope.
 We can determine order of the policies.
 If we place `<base />` tag before a policy that means higher policies will be applied first and vice versa.